bkatzung/kcsg-kartra-pages/readme.txt

 In this mode, you do not need to do anything in WordPress when you publish page changes in Kartra unless you update SEO and/or Open Graph settings (in which case you'll need to click "Apply" to update the settings stored in WordPress).

-Important: Because this mode is tuned for displaying Kartra-built pages, it elminates most of the overhead for supporting WordPress pages.
+Note 1: Because this mode is tuned for displaying Kartra-built pages, it elminates most of the overhead for supporting WordPress pages.
 A consequence of this is that any WordPress configuration for applying things like pixels, tracking, analytics, etc. will likely not work in Kartra Live mode.
 Use the corresponding Kartra page settings instead.

+Note 2: When using this mode with Kartra split-test or conditional tracking link URLs, the embedded iframe page content may potentially vary from visit to visit.
+As only the single most recent snapshot of SEO and OG data is kept, it will not.
+Please keep this in mind when configuring your Kartra page settings in such situations.

 == "Kartra Download" Mode ==